-For children 6 weeks -12 months, parents are to provide the following: diapers, wipes, and 2 changes of clothes.
+For children 6 weeks - 12 months, parents are to provide the following: diapers, wipes, and 2 changes of clothes.
 Please contact the CDC regarding food allergies.
 Meals are provided throughout the day.

 If 5 year old is already enrolled in kindergarten the child will attend SAC Center.
 If not enrolled in kindergarten the child will attend the CDC.

-For help getting children enrolled in school please contact the School Liaison Officer at SLO_CFA_Sasebo@fe.navy.mil and pre-register for enrollment at www.dodea.edu/DORS
+During the school year, SAC only offers before and after school, unless it is a "school out" day.
+For help getting children enrolled in school please contact the School Liaison Officer at CFASaseboSLO@us.navy.mil and pre-register for enrollment at http://dodeasis.myfollett.com/aspen